perceiving/old-conference-site/distance.md

 - Sympathy in perception
 - Perceptual activity as a form of extramission
 - The time-lag argument against naïve realism
-- The possibility and status of mediated perception
+- The possibility of mediated perception
 - Sense Data
 - Distal perception as a motivation for intentionalism/representationalism
 - Transparency and its explanatory status in a theory of perception